 B.A/B.SC DEGREE PROGRAMME SANSKRIT SEMESTER III COMMON COURSE IX DRAMA AND ALANKARA

-Sanskrit has a rich and envious tradition of Drisya kavya.
-This course aims at a general awareness of drisya kavya in Sanskrit and a peep into the concept of alankara in Sanskrit.
-It also intends to make the student aware of letter writing, general essay and comprehension passage.
+Sanskrit has a rich and envious tradition of drisyakavya.
+This course aims at a general awareness of drisyakavya in Sanskrit and a peep into the concept of alankara in Sanskrit.

 To know about the general characteristics of Sanskrit drama